-c.
+- 1. Please briefly describe the efforts of the Business Services Representative and/or Employer Services staff in the following areas: - a.
+Utilizing regional and local employer data to inform priorities. - b.
+Making regional and local employer referrals to Agricultural Services, Foreign Labor and Veteran Services. - c.
 Participating in regional economic strategic planning and economic development recruitment, retention and expansions with employers, education partners and economic developers.
-[WIOA Section 108 (b)(4)(A)(iii)].
+[WIOA Section 108 (b)(4)(A)(iii)]. - d.
+Including Historically Underutilized Businesses.